thesanjeetc/ReplaceSpotifyAds/README.md

 1. With Chrome open, go to the extensions page (`chrome://extensions`).
 1. Enable Developer Mode.
 1. Drag the `ReplaceSpotifyAds-master` folder anywhere on the page to import it (do not delete the folder afterwards).
-1. Next time you visit the Spotify web app or PWA, ads will be replaced with custome audio.
+1. Next time you visit the Spotify web app or PWA, ads will be replaced with custom audio.